UofT-DSI/visualization/03_instructional_team/markdown_slides/01_course_intro.md

 ---

+# Welcome!

+Introductions:
+- TF: Eshta Bhardwaj (she/her) eshta.bhardwaj@mail.utoronto.ca
+- LS: Fan fw2400@cumc.columbia.edu
+- LS: Kasra k.vakiloroayaei@utoronto.ca

+---

+# Your introductions?

+---

 # Today, we will...

+- Go through slide deck #1: intro and overview
+- Admin / housekeeping
+- Discuss assignment 1
+- Go through slide deck #2: getting started with matplotlib

+---

+# Overview of this slide deck

 - Explore why we should care about data visualization
 - Question what makes ‘good’ data visualization
 - Introduce a range of software and tools that are used for data visualization
-- Go through an overview of what to expect in the rest of this course

 ---